operator-framework/java-operator-sdk/docs/documentation/workflows.md

    idempotency (i.e. with the same input state, we should have the same output state), from this follows that if the condition doesn't hold `true` anymore, the associated resource needs to be deleted because the resource shouldn't exist/have been created.
+4. if a DR's activation condition is not met, it won't be reconciled or deleted.
+If other DR's depend on it, those will be recursively deleted in a same way as for reconcile pre-condition.
+   Event sources for a dependent resource with activation condition are registered/de-registered dynamically, thus during the reconciliation.
-4. For a DR to be deleted by a workflow, it needs to implement the `Deleter` interface, in which case its `delete` method will be called, unless it also implements the `GarbageCollected` interface.
+5. For a DR to be deleted by a workflow, it needs to implement the `Deleter` interface, in which case its `delete` method will be called, unless it also implements the `GarbageCollected` interface.
 If a DR doesn't implement `Deleter` it is considered as automatically deleted.
 If a delete post-condition exists for this DR, it needs to become `true` for the workflow to consider the DR as successfully deleted.

 ### Samples